 Use collaboration to build capacity with minimal (or no) expense

-One way to build capacity, especially for small nonprofits, is to collaborate with other organizations.
-Building coalitions based on similar missions or geographical proximity can increase efficiencies and promote information sharing, building capacity without incurring significant cost.
+One way to build nonprofit capacity, especially for smaller charities, is to collaborate with other organizations.
+Building nonprofit coalitions based on similar missions or geographical proximity can increase efficiencies and promote information sharing, building capacity without incurring significant cost.

 In the words of Grantmakers for Effective Organizations, "Working together beats working alone."